chenkuangxu/SDDC/README.md

 This code uses the high-order Spectral Difference method with divergence cleaning to perform compressible magnetohydrodynamic simulations.
 For details about the numerical methods, please refer to the journal publication https://doi.org/10.3847/1538-4357/ac6e61

+This code simulates a compressible MHD flow past an adabatic cylinder

 Systems that have been tested on: Linux (various flavors/distros), 64 bit (x86), with a fortran compiler (gfortran or ifort) and a MPI compiler (openmpi or mpich)

 Commands to run this code: make